-Note: After publishing this post, I wrote and shared a free Jesse Tree ebook.
+Note: After publishing this post, I wrote and shared a complete Jesse Tree ebook.

 As part of our simplified Christmas, Joe, Grace, and I have been decorating a Jesse tree.